rutvikk99/login-and-registration-form/README.md

 # login-and-registration-form

 requirements

 xamp and code editor

-step 1:- create a folder  in htdocs folder of xamp
+step 1:- create a folder  in htdocs folder of xamp.

-step 2 :- create 6 files
+step 2 :- create 6 files .
 1 server.php- for setting up database connection
 2 index.php-  if user is able to login redirect it to home page 3 login.php-  for logging a user in the database